An autopsy (also known as a post-mortem) is a detailed medical examination of the body conducted by a forensic pathologist.

 Testing and analysis

-Samples of blood, fluids and tissue may be taken for testing and analysis.
+As part of the autopsy, samples of blood, fluids and tissue may be taken for testing and analysis.

 Tests that may be performed include: